In the Hell of Chaco: Overview

 The Chaco War between Bolivia and Paraguay originated in a dispute over the sovereignty of the Chaco Boreal region.
-Open warfare ran from September 1932 to June 1935, however, the respective armies had prepared for hostilities well in advance.
 The Argentine cameraman and cinematographer Roque Funes traveled to the region in July 1932 and recorded the first three months of the conflict, focusing specially on the battle of Boqueron.
-Back in Buenos Aires, Funes immediately cut footage and rolled maps and explanatory texts into a documentary.
+Back in Buenos Aires, Funes assembled and edited the footage and added maps and explanatory texts into a documentary.
 The film was thought lost for many years, but an original copy to nitrate was retained by the Estragó family in Paraguay.
-Hugo Gamarra, President of the Cinematheque of Paraguay, worked with APROCINAIN on restoration of this copy in Buenos Aires, with the cooperation of Cinecolor and Kodak.
+Hugo Gamarra, President of the Cinematheque of Paraguay, worked with the Asociación de Apoyo al Patrimonio Audiovisual (APROCINAIN) on the restoration of this copy in Buenos Aires, with the cooperation of Cinecolor and Kodak.

 Appearing in the film were Eusebio Ayala, President of Paraguay, Marshal José Félix Estigarribia, commander of the Paraguayan troops, and his wife Julia Miranda Cueto.
 Shortly after being elected president of Paraguay on 15 August 1939, Estigarribia died alongside his wife on 7 September 1940 in a plane crash in Loma Grande.